Operationalizing Counterfactual Metrics: Incentives, Ranking, and Information Asymmetry: Introduction

 \subsection{Related work}

-Our work combines technical structure from policy evaluation and contract theory to rigorously study misalignments in accountability metrics, which have long been critiqued in the social sciences.
+Our work combines technical structure from policy learning and contract theory to analyze misalignments in accountability metrics, which have long been critiqued in the social sciences.

-\textbf{Policy evaluation and policy learning.} The evaluation of treatment policies by their causal effects is well established in policy evaluation and policy learning \cite{manski2008identification,hirano2009asymptotics,stoye2009minimax,athey2021policy}.
+\textbf{Policy learning.} The evaluation of treatment policies by their causal effects is well established in policy evaluation and policy learning \citep{manski2008identification,hirano2009asymptotics,stoye2009minimax,athey2021policy}.
 We directly apply the same measures of utility and regret in this work.
-Building on this, our principal-agent model extends the policy evaluation framework by considering a more complex dynamic interaction between a regulatory agency and a treatment provider.
-This allows us to explore additional effects of ranking and information asymmetry.
-Specifically, information asymmetry in our setting also connects to robust policy learning \cite{kallus2018confounding}, which we will discuss in more detail in Section \ref{sec:info_asymmetry}.
+Building on these measures, we consider a setting where a principal (regulatory agency) can only indirectly affect the policy through measuring an agent (hospital).
+We also note that our formulation is not the only way in which strategic behavior may arise.
+For example, \citet{sahoo2022policy} model patients’ strategic responses when the hospital learns a policy with limited treatment capacity.
+Combining this model with ours would produce an interesting pipeline analysis.

-\textbf{Contract theory.} The principal-agent model is well established in economics as a way to model incentives and equilibrium dynamics when a \textit{principal} party has the power to set a contract with rewards as a function of actions, and an \textit{agent} party has the power to decide which action to take based on private information and costs \cite{laffont2009theory,gibbons2013handbook,milgrom1992economics}.
-Contract theory provides a structure to analyze moral hazard, where the structure of the contract and information asymmetry may lead to misalignment between the principal and agents' incentives.
-This has been applied in analyzing such misalignments in organizational settings from insurance risk to asset ownership and employment \cite{arrow1963uncertainty,holmstrom1991multitask}.
-More recently, there is a growing recognition of the importance of the algorithmic and statistical aspects of contract theory~\cite[e.g.,][]{carroll2015robustness,tetenov2016economic,spiess2018optimal, dutting2019simple, dutting2020complexity, bates2022principalagent, alon2022bayesian}.
+\textbf{Contract theory.} The principal-agent model is well established in economics as a way to model incentives and equilibrium dynamics when a \textit{principal} sets a contract with rewards as a function of actions, and an \textit{agent} decides which action to take based on private information and costs \citep{laffont2009theory,gibbons2013handbook,milgrom1992economics}.
+Contract theory provides a structure to analyze moral hazard, where the structure of the contract and information asymmetry may lead to misalignment between the principal and agents' incentives \citep{arrow1963uncertainty,holmstrom1991multitask}.
+More recently, there is a growing recognition of the importance of the algorithmic and statistical aspects of contract theory~\citep[e.g.,][]{carroll2015robustness,tetenov2016economic,spiess2018optimal, dutting2019simple, dutting2020complexity, bates2022principalagent, alon2022bayesian}.
 Our work contributes to this line of thought, linking moral hazard from contract theory with causal inference, and showing how incentive and statistical considerations jointly guide the choice of accountability metrics.